Sales Metrics & KPIs

 Artificial intelligence

-Now that you've equipped your team with the right technology and tools, it's important to use those resources effectively to reach your sales goals.
+Now that you've equipped your sales team with the right strategies and tools, it's important to use those resources effectively to reach your goals.
 Here are eight tips to keep in mind:

 1. Set clear sales objectives

-Before diving into metrics, first, define what you want to achieve.
 Whether it's increasing sales by 20% or acquiring 50 new clients in a month, having a clear target will guide your efforts.
-This acts as an indicator for your revenue team to understand what's expected of them.
+Clear objectives act as indicators for your revenue team to understand what's expected of them.

 2. Check each metric for relevance